Beannach, Maoil, The Anbhu, The Onnu,

 And then there are those who have gone on the wild chase with her.
 They would hesitate to call themselves her friend, but they may well be the closest thing to it.

-Note: This list is incomplete!
+Note: This list is always expanding!
 If you have used the Onnu as a character in your stories, just let me know and I can add a little blurb.

 ◆ Names ◆